 We’re following the Ministry of Health’s guidelines around handwashing, cough etiquette, social distancing, and hygiene practices, and have reinforced this with all our teams.
 If you are unwell, please do not enter the facility.
 Contact your GP.

-We continue to work alongside our local District Health Boards and follow the Ministry of Health guidelines to provide care to those in need.
+We continue to work alongside our local hospitals and follow the Ministry of Health guidelines to provide care to those in need.

 We want to assure all people in our care that we have extensive policies, procedures, and measures in place to keep us all safe whilst reducing the likelihood of Covid transmission within our facilities.